 The far-right side of the window contains the total counts of the M10-M13 codes.
-These show the number of events of each code and how much time was accrued (in minutes and seconds) due to the teacher responding to classroom misbehavior.
+These show the number of events of each code and how much time was accrued (in minutes and seconds) due to the teacher responding to misbehaviors in the classroom.
 The data and time compiled indicate how much teaching time was lost due to the teacher addressing misbehavior issues.